Attraction of the Week: The Durango & Silverton Narrow Gauge Railroad Train

 The train has been in continuous operation since 1882, at which time it was originally constructed to transport silver and gold ore from the San Juan Mountains.
 Not surprisingly, it became much more popular for the outstanding views, and thus, became the popular tourist attraction which still stands strong today.
 The ride begins in the original depot, located in downtown Durango.
 Downtown Durango is a charming little place with lots of local restaurants, shops, galleries, and gift shops.
 Treating yourself to a wonderful local restaurant and browsing around the shops after your ride is a must!

 The 45 mile train ride runs a beautiful course along the Animas River, one of the last free flowing rivers in the West.
 Because of the high elevation of the mountains (the highest are 14,000 ft), the peaks are often covered with snow year-round.
-Much of the incredible San Juan National Forest scenery along the way is only accessible via the train, so really it is a great value.
+Much of the incredible San Juan National Forest scenery along the way is only accessible via the train, so really the ride is a great value.
 Plus, it is kind of cool to imagine old Western settlers taking the same steam powered train over 100 years ago!

-Fall is the most popular time for autumn lovers and photographers as the bright yellow aspens covering the mountains are absolutely stunning.
+Fall is the most popular time for leaf peepers and photographers as the bright yellow aspens covering the mountains are absolutely stunning.
 If you have never seen the striking yellow aspen foliage out West, you are in for a real treat!
 So different from the traditional leaves of the East, but mesmerizing in a completely different way!
 Keep in mind that in the high elevation cities of Colorado (Silverton is located at 9000+ ft), peak season tends to be much earlier than most of the country, typically by the 2nd or 3rd week of September.

 Wintertime also offers no shortage of spectacular scenery, and snow lovers in particular, will definitely want to plan a trip during this time.
 Traveling through the majestic snowy pine covered San Juan National Forest is truly a winter wonderland experience like no other, and thus, this train ride is just perfect for getting into the holiday spirit.
 If you feel like getting even more festive, you can take a Christmas tree train ride (where you will cut down your own fresh tree) or the festive Polar Express ride based on the children’s classic.
 Either way, the ride will be fantastic as the snow covered pines and mountains dominate the landscape this time of year.
 Winter time trips are a bit shorter as the train only goes out 26 miles to Cascade Station.